alefragnani/vscode-read-only-indicator/README.md

     "fileAccess.uiMode": "complete" // or "simple"
     ```

-* Hides the Status Bar indicator when the file is Writable
+* Hides the Status Bar indicator when the file is Writeable
     ```json
-    "fileAccess.hideWhenWritable": true // or false
+    "fileAccess.hideWhenWriteable": true // or false
     ```